-To carryout experiments to study the load-deflection characteristics of beams and the response of structural members under various loading conditions.
+To carryout experiments to study the load-deflection characteristics of beams and there sponge of structural members under various loading conditions.

-- 1. Determination of Young's Modulus for the given material (statically determinate beam) and verify Maxwell's reciprocal theorem for the same using extensometers

-- 2. Determination of Young's Modulus for the given material (statically indeterminate beam) and verify Maxwell's reciprocal theorem for the same using extensometers.
+- Determination of Young's Modulus for the given material (statically determinate beam) and verify Maxwell's reciprocal theorem for the same using extensometers - 2.
+Determination of Young's Modulus for the given material (statically indeterminate beam) and verify Maxwell's reciprocal theorem for the same using extensometers. - 3.
+Determine the Critical Load for a column (South well -plot). - 4.
+Unsymmetrical bending of beams. - 5.
+Determination of Shear center for Closed and Open Section. - 6.
+Constant Strength Beam. - 7.
+Beam with combined loading. - 8.
+Calibration of photo-elastic material and determination of Stresses in circular discs and beams. - 9.
+Vibrations of beams - 10.
+Wagner's beam.

-- 3. Southwell plot.

-- 4. Unsymmetrical bending of beams

-- 5. Determination of Shear center for Closed and Open Section.

-- 6. Constant Strength Beam

-- 7. Beam with combined loading.

-- 8. Calibration of photo-elastic material and determination of Stresses in circular discs and beams.

-- 9. Vibrations of beams

-- Wagner's beam.